 What is HDMI ARC?

-The often-overlooked ARC stands for "Audio Return Channel," and ever since the HDMI 1.4 standard was introduced, ARC has been available on TVs, soundbars and receivers.
+The often-overlooked ARC stands for "Audio Return Channel," and ever since the HDMI 1.4 standard was introduced, ARC has started rolling out to new TVs, soundbars and A/V receivers.
 This protocol offers two-way communication between devices over a single HDMI connection.
 Essentially, the HDMI ARC port lets you use HDMI as both an input and an audio output.

 HDMI ARC: What you can do

-That two-way flow of sound offered by HDMI ARC means that you can easily do some things that used to require extra cables.
+That two-way flow of sound offered by HDMI ARC means that you can easily do some things that potentially used to require extra cables.

 First, you can connect your audio system with a single HDMI cable.
 Connect your soundbar to the TV using the designated ARC-capable port, and you can use it for every device that connects to the TV, including Blu-ray players, game consoles and other devices.
 And it does that through the TV itself, instead of requiring a separate audio receiver.